Oakland Zoo Closed — Effective Tuesday, March 17

 Staff able to work remotely will do so.
 Animal Care and Veterinary Hospital staff will continue to be onsite for ongoing routine care and management of the more than 750 animals at Oakland Zoo, while practicing precautionary measures such as social distancing and hand washing as advised by the California Department of Health.
 Critical operational teams needed to maintain grounds and other systems will also remain onsite with the aforementioned precautionary measures in place.

 Animal Care staff and Veterinary Hospital teams are in touch with zoonotic disease specialists to ensure our animals are protected from any health risk.
-At this time, there have been no reports of animals in human care or wildlife becoming infected due to human contact with COVID-19.
+No animals at Oakland Zoo have or are showing any signs of illness.

 Nature and wildlife-based education programs that can be enjoyed and practiced at home are being now developed by Oakland Zoo’s Education Department and will be offered through the Zoo’s website in the coming days.